forsyde/aesa-radar/docs/text/30_AtomImpl.md

-In this section we approach modeling the AESA application from two different point of views: the first one is a direct translation of the ForSyDe-Shallow implementation, and it models the signal processing chain as a pipe of processes working on _parallel data_ organinzed in matrices or cubes; the second approach is to model the data path from each individual antenna element by describing _parallel process networks_ (e.g. process farms).
+In this section we approach modeling the AESA application from two different point of views: the first one is a direct translation of the ForSyDe-Shallow implementation from [@sec:shallow], and it models the signal processing chain as a pipe of processes working on _parallel data_ organinzed in matrices or cubes; the second approach is to model the data path from each individual antenna element by describing parallelism at a _process network_ level (e.g. process farms), similar to how [@sec:int-shallow] has been described.
 We show that the second approach enables opportunities for exploitation and design space exploration at a more fine-grained level.

 The ForSyDe-Atom definition files of the Saab-AESA application is found under `<root>/src/ForSyDe/Atom/` and the two approaches, found